Udacity Vs. Coursera: which e-learning platform offers better course quality and options and has better instructors?

 The programs usually include assigned readings, articles, or other supplementary materials that provide additional context and resources to support the course content.

-You can also get access to discussion forums to engage with fellow learners, instructors and get your doubts cleared.
+You can also get access to discussion forums to engage with fellow learners and instructors and get your doubts cleared.

 Key Features of Udacity and Coursera